 An approved evacuation plan, operational safety equipment and first aid kits exist in every company and firedrills have been conducted for BTP in addition to an external customer audit.
-The 3 remaining companies will have firedrills within 2014.
+In 2014, Borch, Almedahls and Sølvberg have conducted firedrills and first aid.
+The new company, Jyden Workwear, will have to do this in 2015.

-At least 2 persons in every company have attended a first aid course within the last year, and we continuously maintain the knowledge.
 For BTP are 9 people of the 95 employees in total, trained in first aid.

-All machines, safety equipment and ladders are reviewed and approved as according to legislation.
-By the end of 2014, we will have checked that all machines have updated manuals.
+All machines, safety equipment and ladders are reviewed and approved as according to legislation, and all machines has updated manuals as per 2014.